jeffwright13/pytest-tui/README.md

 To quit the Textual TUI, either click the Quit button, or press `Q`.
 To quit the PyTermTk TUI, click the Quit button in the upper right.

+### Looking at Results After Quitting TUI

 If you have already exited the TUI and would like to re-enter it with the same data generated from the last Pytest run, simply type:

 * `tui1` (to launch the Textual TUI)
 * `tui2` (to launch the PyTermTk TUI)

 You can run with the `--tuin` option to bypass auto-launch of the TUI.
 This allows you to gather results now, and look at them in any of the TUIs later.

+### Copy/Paste

+On Linux terminals, you can typically press and hold the SHIFT key on your keyboard to temporarily bypass TUI and access the terminal’s native mouse copy/paste functionality (commonly, click-drag-release or double-click to select text, middle-click to paste).
+This copy/paste works with the terminal’s selection buffer, as opposed to the TUI’s buffer.

+On Windows, use the ALT key while click-dragging the mouse.
+Mac users can get the same effect with the Option key.

 ## Known Limitations / Issues
 - User interfaces need work: